josejhkim/tp/docs/DeveloperGuide.md

 **Extensions:**

+2a. **Invalid Input Format**
+- 2a1.
+If the input is missing required fields or incorrectly formatted, WeddingHero displays an error message showing the correct format.
+- 2a2.
+Upon receiving the correct input, the process resumes at step 3.

 3a. **Person Not Found**
 - 3a1.
 If the specified guest does not exist, WeddingHero informs the user.
 - 3a2.
 User is prompted to re-enter a valid guest name.